How to Hire Developers in 2026: A Step-by-Step Guide

 Location Based Models: Onshore, Nearshore, and Offshore

 Your first decision is about geography.
 For a deeper primer on onshore, nearshore, and offshore outsourcing, see our breakdown.
 Each approach offers a different balance of cost, collaboration, and convenience.
-A strategic approach that combines these models is sometimes called rightshoring, where you select the best location for each specific business function.

 What is Onshore Outsourcing?